 You can see our full training programme here. (updated 28th May 2019)

 - nasen is providing ‘A Whole Setting Approach to SEND’.
 This free one-day course is aimed at SENCOs and managers in PVI settings who would like to develop their skills in leading a whole-setting approach to SEND.
 It will provide you with the tools and skills to conduct an Early Years SEND Review, leading to improvements in practice and outcomes for children with SEND.
 The course will be delivered by Achievement for All on behalf of nasen, through the EYSEND Partnership.
-Dates are not yet released, but you can register your interest by using this link, and we will contact you as soon as dates and venues become available.
+You can register for a place through this link.

 - I CAN is providing follow-up training, targeting settings managers who would like to develop a more detailed understanding of SLCN and how settings can respond.